 4. Collaborative Efforts: Keeping in touch with neuroscientists through social media is crucial.
 It helps teachers stay informed about current themes in neuroscience, which can be directly applied to classroom activities, leading to brain-based learning that improves student performance.

 5. Staying Current with Research: Educators informed about neuroscience developments are better equipped to refine teaching methods.
-They can enhance learning experiences, particularly understanding how brain-based strategies can reduce memory load and foster active learning.
+They can enhance learning experiences, particularly understanding how brain-based strategies can reduce memory load and encourage active learning.

 By integrating these neuroscience findings, SEN environments can become more supportive and effective in catering to diverse learning needs.

 On the flip side, habits such as pulling all-night study sessions or skipping meals can be detrimental.
-Such behaviors can stress the neural activity and lower the memory capacity, detracting from student engagement and performance in science or any subject matter.
+Such behaviours can stress the neural activity and lower the memory capacity, detracting from student engagement and performance in science or any subject matter.

-Furthermore, the neuroscience of learning indicates that how we practice matters.
+Furthermore, the neuroscience of learning indicates that how we practise matters.
 Procedural memory, responsible for skills, thrives on repetition.
 In contrast, declarative memory, which holds facts, benefits from diverse and in-depth learning techniques, such as active learning and the use of concept maps.

 The neuroscience of learning